What Does Local Currency Do?

 or on a unit of currency roughly equivalent to the national currency, named

-When using a named currency, most groups set a standard rate per hour, and at
+named currency, some groups set a standard rate per hour, others may recommend

 It also needs to be recognized that overhead costs for some services can be